nathphoenix/LInux_Basics/docker_tutorial.md

 HOW TO EXECUTE A RUNNING CONTAINER IN DOCKER docker exec -it <docker image name or docker image id> bash docker exec -it airflow-docker_airflow-webserver_1 bash

+OR

+docker exec -it airflow-docker_airflow-webserver_1 sh

 Example on running mysql database server on docker: docker container run -d -p 3306:3306 --name db -e MYSQL_RANDOM_ROOT_PASSWORD=yes mysql